quozd/awesome-dotnet/README.md

 * [Rx.NET](https://github.com/dotnet/reactive) - The Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators
 * [Dynamic Data](https://github.com/reactivemarbles/DynamicData) - Reactive Extensions (Rx) for collections
+* [ObsevableComputations](https://github.com/IgorBuchelnikov/ObservableComputations) - A cross-platform .NET library for computations whose arguments and results are objects that implement INotifyPropertyChanged and INotifyCollectionChanged (ObservableCollection) interfaces.

 ## Real-time Communications